-Students for Equity is a collective of students dedicated to empower, support, and advocate for students at Solano Community College.
+Students for Equity is a new initiative the includes a collective of students dedicated to empower, support, and advocate for students at Solano Community College (SCC).
 The group hosts workshops for students to discuss important issues, supports students through mentorship, and advocates for student centered initiatives.
+We look forward to the increased impact students will make in varied areas associated with academic success, including their experiences as SCC students.